 I’m not going to be able to review without mentioning Whacky Races.
 Let’s also be clear from the start, there is a movie called Redline and it doesn’t seem to be popular.
 This anime is a different beast.

-Brought to us by Madhouse and Manga, the Redline anime is a loud film – and at times I wondered whether director Takeshi Koike or author Katsuhito Ishii had been heavily inspired by Guitar Hero.
-There are certainly portions of the anime when the race course looks like the spinning guitar track of legendary mode and the colourful blurs of the racers the keys.
-In fact, an amazing shoutout to James Shimoji for some very impressive music in this feature length.
+Brought to us by Madhouse and Manga, the Redline anime is a loud film – and at times I wondered whether Guitar Hero had heavily inspired director Takeshi Koike or author Katsuhito Ishii.
+There are certainly portions of the anime when the racecourse looks like the spinning guitar track of legendary mode and the colourful blurs of the racers the keys.
+In fact, an amazing shoutout to James Shimoji for some awe-inspiring music in this feature-length.

 Despite the Grease Lightening hairstyles – this is the far future, with all sorts of aliens, weapons and robots.